Pippa had been looking all over for Emil. She finally found him in the backyard with Brownie.

 "My question is," Pippa said, "now that I know you don't mind if I ask, the other dolls told me that you can talk to the pets.
 Is that true?"

 "Yes," Emil replied, "but I guess you could say we all can talk to the pets.
 It's just that the pets can talk to me.
 Other animals, too, and not just toy animals.
 I sort of hear them in my head, the way dolls talk to each other because our mouths don't move.
 They can tell me things, and I can understand them.
-Animals mostly show me pictures or feelings, but they know a few words, too."
+Animals mostly show me pictures or share feelings they have, but they know a few words, too."

 "Why?"
 Pippa asked next.
 "I mean, how is it that you can hear them talk to you and the rest of us can't?"
 It was hard to imagine.